vatfree/meteor-mongo-counter/README.md

-# Unsupported

-This is an ancient implementation that I wrote long ago and no longer support.

-You might try one of the forks to see if there's one that would work for you.

 # mongo-counter

 Atomic counters stored in MongoDB.
+Updated for modern Meteor and ecmascript

 Incrementing a counter returns consecutive integers (1, 2, 3...), with the counter stored in the database.